The fourth instalment of this lengthy rundown.

 I still remember the sensation that this track caused when played on Radio 1 early on, and I also remember the batshit insane reception it got when they opened with it at the Heineken Festival in Leeds in July 1995.
-Judging on recent footage of it being performed live this autumn by the newly reconvened band, it still rocks very hard indeed, and it’s less-than-subtle anti-racism message still shines through, too.
+Judging on recent footage of it being performed live this autumn by the newly reconvened band, it still rocks very hard indeed, and its less-than-subtle anti-racism message still shines through, too.
 Nice to have them back.

 One of those truly out-there covers that on paper should never, ever, ever have worked, not only that but this was only a B-side, until John Peel and the Evening Session picked up on it.
 A Northumberland-based pop-punk band whose drummer was the singer, they are now pretty much forgotten, I’d suspect, aside from the oddity of this song.
-Basically fast-paced guitar rock, this version, but somehow it works, puts a smile on your face, and remains an enduring classic.
+Basically fast-paced guitar rock, this version, but somehow it works, put a smile on your face, and remains an enduring classic.

-Highly political, (deep breath) industrial-tinged-funk-rap-metal from Sweden of all places, the album raised a few eyebrows with it’s (very) coarse language and confrontational songs (the opener, Nigger, is an anti-racism track), and needless to say was a pretty big success.
-The most immediate of the singles, though, was this (again easily recognisable for it’s sweary chorus), the stomping, bouncing rhythms almost put in the shade by Zak Tell’s staccato lyrical delivery.
+Highly political, (deep breath) industrial-tinged-funk-rap-metal from Sweden of all places, the album raised a few eyebrows with its (very) coarse language and confrontational songs (the opener, Nigger, is an anti-racism track), and needless to say, was a pretty big success.
+The most immediate of the singles, though, was this (again easily recognisable for its sweary chorus), the stomping, bouncing rhythms almost put in the shade by Zak Tell’s staccato lyrical delivery.
 Apparently a re-recording of this album is coming soon…

 Six By Seven’s first album was a masterwork in control – of holding back the rage that was always seemingly about to explode from the speakers, tempering every last track with such restraint that many tracks took some while to really kick in.
 One of the notable exceptions to the rule was this track, an urgent, searing exhortation to take a chance with just about anything, that’s such a thrilling track you just want to jump along for the ride.

-An obscure album track that was always an impressive song, but really came into it’s own when I saw TYG live – built around the usual trio of vocals, drums and sampler, it’s a track about watching the stars with a lover, and it sounds like a track beamed in from said stars.
+An obscure album track that was always an impressive song, but really came into its own when I saw TYG live – built around the usual trio of vocals, drums and sampler, it’s a track about watching the stars with a lover, and it sounds like a track beamed in from said stars.

 This takes me back.
 US Industrial, Wax Trax!
 Style.
 A pulsing, heavy heavy beat underpins the really quite sleazy lyrics – trying to get some unnamed girl to sleep with him.
 For some reason, though, I love this song.
 The furious desire in the lyrics, the hushed delivery, in fact just about everything about it.
-They just don’t make industrial like this any more…
+They just don’t make industrial like this anymore…

-The first Rammstein track I ever heard, way back at the beginning of 1997, this was the beginning of my love of this band that has taken me as far as Prague to see them live (not to mention three other occasions in the UK, and soon another in London in the new year).
-Like all of the best R+ tracks, it’s ridiculously over the top, very heavy, and needless to say live (although it’s not been played for some years) it involves a lot of fire, as befits it’s title.
+The first Rammstein track I ever heard, way back at the beginning of 1997, was the beginning of my love of this band that has taken me as far as Prague to see them live (not to mention three other occasions in the UK, and soon another in London in the new year).
+Like all of the best R+ tracks, it’s ridiculously over the top, very heavy, and needless to say live (although it’s not been played for some years) it involves a lot of fire, as befits its title.
 Lyrically it’s about the battle of the sexes, in a very descriptive way, and would probably still fill metal/industrial dancefloors if anyone had ever bothered to pick up the first R+ album…

-Nick Cave & The Bad Seeds (featuring Kylie Minogue)
+/Nick Cave & The Bad Seeds

-Where the Wild Roses Grow
+/Where the Wild Roses Grow (feat.
+Kylie Minogue)

 I bet you weren’t expecting Kylie in this list.
 She isn’t the primary reason, of course, she just happens to feature on one of Nick Cave’s more remarkable tracks – a murder ballad that somehow became a reasonable hit.
-Of course that is likely down to the fact that it sounds like a lush love song, of first love and then loss.
-Listen a little more closely, though, and the full horror of what happens becomes clear: boy meets girl, falls in love with girl…and then murders her because he can’t bear for such beauty to stay alive.
+Of course, that is likely down to the fact that it sounds like a lush love song, of first love and then loss.
+Listen a little more closely, though, and the full horror of what happens becomes clear: boy meets girl, falls in love with the girl…and then murders her because he can’t bear for such beauty to stay alive.
 Daisy and I long-since agreed that if we ever get married, our first dance will be to this.
 That should be fun… [2017 update: We stuck to our promise last year, and did it, too]

-Stanford Prison Experiment
+/Stanford Prison Experiment

-(Very) Put Out
+/(Very) Put Out

-The Gato Hunch
+/The Gato Hunch